learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## The Data

-Support Vector Machines can be used on problem cases where we have an $n$-dimensional feature space.
-For teaching purposes, however, we use a 2-dimensional feature space so you can see what exactly is going on when using support vector machines.
+Support Vector Machines can be used on for any $n$-dimensional feature space.
+For this lab however, you'll focus on a more limited 2-dimensional feature space so you can easily visualize the algorithm.

-Scikit-learn has excellent data sets generator. one of them is `make_blobs`.
+sci-kit learn has an excellent data set generator.
+One of them is `make_blobs`.
 Below, you can find the code to create two blobs using the `make_blobs` function.
-We will use this data to build our own SVM from scratch!
+Afterwards, you'll use this data to build our own SVM from scratch!

 ```python